akdenizcse/pl-evaluation-swift/template.md

 Now min level of the toolchain for XCode (the GCC compiler family, the gdb debugger, etc.) is the open-source and public to Unix and Linux platforms.

-Example Codes
+#                                       Example Codes for prime number calculations
-Prime number calculations.

 func generatePrimes(to n: Int) -> [Int] {